cvaldovinos/cs124-lab2/design/design.md

 <img src="Lab4NoteOptions-Middle.png" width="732" height="603" alt="">

-Perhaps you want to delete this note with a 'List of Stolen Identities' (it's incriminating evidence, after all).
+Perhaps you want to delete a note, such as our 'List of Stolen Identities' (it's incriminating evidence, after all).
 To do that, you press the 'Delete' option and it brings up a popup asking you to confirm your choice.

 <img src="Lab4DeleteNote.png" width="732" height="603" alt="">